President's Park: The Ellipse

+President's Park South, commonly called The Ellipse, is a 52 acre park located just south of the White House fence.
+The entire park is open to the public, and features monuments within walking distance, including the Washington Monument, the Lincoln Memorial, the Jefferson Memorial, and others.

-The park was conceived in 1791, the first plan for the park was drawn up by Pierre (Peter) Charles L'Enfant, and during the American Civil War (1861–1865), the grounds of the Ellipse and incomplete Washington Monument were used as corrals for horses, mules, and cattle, and as camp sites for Union troops.
-The Army Corps of Engineers began landscaping work on the Ellipse in 1867 and worked on it through the late 1880s.
+The park was conceived in 1791, the first plan for the park was drawn up by Pierre (Peter) Charles L'Enfant.
+During the Civil War between 1861 and 1865, the grounds of the Ellipse and the not yet complete Washington Monument were used as corrals for horses, mules, and cattle, and as campsites for Union Army troops.
+In 1867, the Army Corps of Engineers began landscaping work on the Ellipse, and worked on it to the late 1880s.